The 8 Best Napa Valley Wine Country Resorts

 Auberge du Soleil

 Auberge Resorts has long been a name equated with luxury, and it all began here in Napa Valley.
-Thirty-five years ago, in a much different Napa Valley that was more farm than vine, a fine-dining restaurant called Auberge du Soleil and a small inn were built within an olive grove by a chef/restaurateur and his partner.
+More than 40 years ago, in a much different Napa Valley that was more farm than vine, a fine-dining restaurant called Auberge du Soleil and a small inn were built within an olive grove by a chef/restaurateur and his partner.
 It was Napa Valley’s first haute cuisine establishment, and its success grew by word of mouth spread by the faithful.
-The Michelin-rated restaurant, tennis court, exceptional spa, and spacious guest room terraces with breathtaking valley views are just the beginning for those who want unparalleled personal service that exceeds expectation.
+The famed restaurant, tennis court, exceptional spa, and spacious guest room terraces with breathtaking valley views are just the beginning for those who want unparalleled personal service that exceeds expectation.

 Insider Tip

 Customized, private wine tours can be arranged to suit your preferences and palate.
+Just ask.

 Details